top of page

 For genealogy source ideas, be sure you download my free Brick Wall Busting Guide, which includes an exhaustive list of US genealogy record types.

 The most essential detail on a genealogy source is the information it provides about your ancestor.
-If you're not sure if the record does relate to your ancestor, read this blog post as well as the rest of this article.
+If you're not sure if the record does relate to your ancestor, the rest of this article will help you understand

 Questions to Ask About Genealogy Sources